Acres Homes, Houston: Houston Independent School District

 The eastern part of the community is located in the Houston Independent School District (HISD).
 The HISD portion is divided by Highland Heights, Wesley, and Osborne Elementary schools.
 All HISD Acres Homes residents are zoned to Williams Middle School in Acres Homes.
 All HISD area residents are served by Booker T. Washington High School in the Independence Heights community.
 Prior to Houston ISD's 2005 reorganization, the Acres homes Administrative Division, headquartered in Wesley Elementary School, helped manage the area elementary and middle schools.

+In 2023 Highland Heights Elementary had 469 students.
+The school failed state accountability ratings in the period 2013-2019 and 2022.
+In 2023 the assistant superintendent of transformation, Khalilah Campbell-Rhone, stated that the school was improving.

 In February 2010 HISD opened the High School Ahead Academy (HSAA) in Acres Homes.
 It is a school which allows over-age middle school students to rapidly accelerate through school so they can catch up.
 It is located in the former Hohl Elementary School campus.

 In summer 1991 the principal of Wesley, Thaddeus Lott, received media attention, and that fall the school grew by 250 students as area parents, including some from other school districts, wished to enroll their children in Wesley.